r1chardj0n3s/parse/README.rst

 The align operators will cause spaces (or specified fill character) to be stripped from the value.
-Similarly width is not enforced; it just indicates there may be whitespace to strip.
+Similarly width is not enforced; it just indicates there may be whitespace or "0"s to strip.

 The "#" format character is handled automatically by b, o and x - that
 is: if there is a "0b", "0o" or "0x" prefix respectively, it's ignored.